lindeas/jilo-agent/README.md

 ## overview

-Jilo Agent - a remote agent for Jilo Web
+Jilo Agent - a remote agent for Jilo Web written in Go.

-Initial version is in PHP.

-The current version is in "go" folder and is in Go.

 ## license